The processing of your personal data is carried out by or on behalf of Action Hampshire (our legal name is Community Action Hampshire).

 Do we process ‘sensitive’ personal information?

 Under data protection law, certain categories of personal information are recognised as sensitive, including health information and information regarding race, religious beliefs, and political opinions (‘sensitive personal data’).
 In limited cases, we may collect sensitive personal data about you, if you give your consent for us to do so.
-We would only collect sensitive personal data if there is a clear reason for doing so, eg for our Surgery Signposting projects.
+We would only collect sensitive personal data if there is a clear reason for doing so, eg for our School for Social Entrepreneurs.
 We would only process the sensitive information you have provided to us, and will not seek to supplement it or gather further sensitive information from other sources.

 How do we use your information?